 As to why the stone should flip around on this night of the year, it is possible that this is due to some details of the legend becoming lost.
-In the actual case of James Steggles, the key evidence against him was a pair of pistols, one of which had been fired, which were discovered concealed in some bushes by the intrepid victim turned detective Mr Macro.
-Given how the historical details have drifted as they made their way into local legend, it would not be unreasonable to hazard that perhaps the pistols were originally said to be hidden under a stone.
+In the actual case of James Steggles, the key evidence against him in the trial was a pair of pistols, one of which had been fired, which were discovered concealed in some bushes by the intrepid victim turned detective, Mr Macro.
+Given how the historical details have drifted as they have made their way into local legend, it would not be unreasonable to hazard that perhaps the pistols were once said to have been hidden under a stone.
 And possibly, hence the Highwayman's Stone would turn in a supernatural recreation of the discovery of the evidence.

 However again that is pure speculation, and while it sounds plausible, it is also equally possible that the Highwayman's Stone gained its ability to turn simply because moving on their own is a very common feature of stone lore.
 And next time, we shall explore some more examples, and see what light they can throw on the matter...